Spectroscopy

 Acquire a Spectrum

-1. Find the general region of interest at low magnification; once located increase the magnification.
-Ensure that you chose an area with suitable thickness.
+1. Find the general region of interest at low magnification; once located, increase the magnification.
+Ensure that you choose an area with suitable thickness.
 A t/λ thickness map is ideal for this determination.

 Acquire a spectrum

 A typical TEM image of BN flakes on a lacy grid.
-Low magnification to identify ROI (left) and increased magnification to further identify ROI and sample thickness (right).
+Low magnification is used to identify ROI (left), and increased magnification is used further to identify ROI and sample thickness (right).

 1. Reduce the spot size and condenser aperture to typical values for microanalysis.